AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

   type="remark"
   name="Note!"
   statement="
-    JSONFormer and super-json-mode use batch-processing to generate tokens and manually enter them into JSON formats and stringify them.
-This works for smaller prompts which are not dependent on the context.
+    JSONFormer and super-json-mode use batch-processing to generate tokens and manually enter them into JSON formats.
 There might be different aspects of the expected result which depend on the earlier fields begin generated.
+If you imagine a reasoning-focused prompt, different calls to the LLM will return unrelated thoughts.
+Or if you consider our Chain-of-Thought prompt, different LLM calls cannot fill out the list of thoughts elements.
 This is what GrammarFlow *tries* to help in -- context-free-grammars with engineered prompts.
   "
 %}